 A digital elevation model (DEM) or sometimes referred to as a digital terrain model (DTM) is a quantitative representation of the topography of the Earth.
 DEMs are used as a source of elevation (and to create other digital terrain models) for many different purposes

-The above image is one of several color shaded relief (CSR) models I created of Gatineau foot hills of Quebec.
-The city of Ottawa is featured in the national capital region near the bottom center of the image across the river just south of Gatineau Park.
-This was one of the color shaded relief models submitted for use with an online interactive web GIS mapping project for the municipal of Collines-de-l’Outaouais, Quebec.
-The image below is the actual one that is currently featured in the web GIS project.
+This is one of several color shaded relief (CSR) models I created of Gatineau foot hills of Quebec.
+The city of Ottawa is featured in the national capital region near the bottom center of the image across the river just …

 The above two images were created for my LIDAR flood modeling graduate research project.
 The first image is before the flood scenario; featuring a color shaded relief perspective view pointing south east from the Northumberland Strait landwards across the Pointe Du Chene wharf.
 The second image is of the same color shaded relief perspective view but features a 2.55 m flood level super imposed on top of it.

 The 2.55 m flood level was an actual recorded storm surge water level that effected this area during a winter storm on January 2001.
 The two images below show the same flood level and area but from an overhead aerial view.
 The first image is with an orthophoto and the second image is with the color shaded relief.